The X Factor (British TV series) series 9: Judges' comments

-During the second live show on 13 October, O'Leary apologised after Tulisa used the term MILF, referring to Melanie Masson's performance.
+During the second live show on 13 October, O'Leary apologised after Tulisa used the term MILF, referring to Melanie Masson's performance in an attempt to add humor to her compliment of Masson's delivery of the performance.

-After Maloney's performance during the fourth live show on 27 October, Barlow insulted Tulisa.
-Before his insult, she criticised Barlow, Maloney's mentor by saying, "Gary I have to ask you, how many of these [1980s] eighties classics are you going to let him keep destroying honestly?".
+Barlow and Tulisa got into a spat after Maloney's performance during the fourth live show on 27 October.
+She criticised Barlow, Maloney's mentor, by saying, "Gary I have to ask you, how many of these [1980s] eighties classics are you going to let him keep destroying, honestly?".
 Without Barlow responding at that point, Tulisa further explained her frustration, "Every week he's getting the same critique of all of the judges it's always an issue.
 Why not change it up for him?".
 She continued, "I feel bad having to say the same thing to you each week.
 I don't think it's fair.
 You do the same thing over and over again with him it's not working".
 After Tulisa made her statement Barlow replied, "Tulisa, I don't know what's offended me more—what you've said or the fag ash breath."
 Tulisa retaliated to his insult by saying, "Just a note for Gary, seriously.
 Just a note for Gary, lay off the red wine because I can really smell that as well."
-Barlow later apologised for his comment, and agreed that he had previously enjoyed the smell of cigarettes as he is a former smoker.
+Barlow later apologised for his comment and agreed that he had previously enjoyed the smell of cigarettes as he is a former smoker.

 The seventh results show on 18 November attracted controversy when Scherzinger introduced Arthur for his survival performance by saying, "This is James effing Arthur!".
 As "effing" is an alternative way of saying the explicit word "fucking" and the show was broadcast before the watershed, Scherzinger later apologised on the following episode of The Xtra Factor: "I'm so sorry.
 You spend every day with these people, you spend so much time with them.
 Ella was the last female in the competition.
 I was passionate about her as well as James Arthur, who is one of the greatest human talents ever.
 I'm so sorry for my effing."